jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    :overridable:

    The amount of time allowed between connection retries to a parent cache that is unavailable.

-.. ts:cv:: CONFIG proxy.config.http.parent_proxy.max_trans_retries INT 2

-   Limits the number of simultaneous transactions that may retry a parent once the parents ``retry_time`` has expired.

 .. ts:cv:: CONFIG proxy.config.http.parent_proxy.fail_threshold INT 10
    :reloadable: